Canada Housing Infrastructure Fund

 How is the project's federal contribution determined?

-Funding amounts for projects will be determined through an assessment of the information submitted in the application and related project budget.
 Funding amounts are subject to cost sharing and stacking limits, as well as other sources of funding available to the recipient.
-See the ‘Federal contribution' section of the Applicant Guide for more information.
+See the ‘Federal contribution' section of the Direct Delivery Applicant guide or PT Stream Program Guide for more information.

 -